zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-CIFS:2.2.4.39

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.

-   :echo_count: The number of times the server should echo the data back.
+   :param echo_count: The number of times the server should echo the data back.

-   :data: The data for the server to echo.
+   :param data: The data for the server to echo.

    .. zeek:see:: smb1_message smb1_echo_response